TechplexEngineer/bionic-scouting/README.md

 - Six 8" tablets for scouts in the stands (Red 1,2,3 and Blue 1,2,3)
 - One lead scout using a tablet 10"
-- Three super scouts using 8" tablets
+- Five Strategists using 8" tablets
 - One lead super scout using an 8" tablet

-We plan to have our Super scouts pit scout on the first day of the event collecting overall observations, drivetrain information and photos of each robot.
+We plan to have our Strategists pit scout on the first day of the event collecting overall observations, drivetrain information and photos of each robot.

 The data collected by the system can be exported to CSV for analysis in Excel.